DNA repair: DNA damage

-DNA damage, due to environmental factors and normal metabolic processes inside the cell, occurs at a rate of 10,000 to 1,000,000 molecular lesions per cell per day.
+DNA damage can be caused by both environmental factors and normal metabolic processes inside the cell, and occurs at a rate of 10,000 to 1,000,000 molecular lesions per cell per day.
 While this constitutes at most only 0.03% of the human genome's approximately 3.2 billion bases, unrepaired lesions in critical genes (such as tumor suppressor genes) can impede a cell's ability to carry out its function and appreciably increase the likelihood of tumor formation and contribute to tumor heterogeneity.

 The vast majority of DNA damage affects the primary structure of the double helix; that is, the bases themselves are chemically modified.
 These modifications can in turn disrupt the molecules' regular helical structure by introducing non-native chemical bonds or bulky adducts that do not fit in the standard double helix.
 Unlike proteins and RNA, DNA usually lacks tertiary structure and therefore damage or disturbance does not occur at that level.
-DNA is, however, supercoiled and wound around "packaging" proteins called histones (in eukaryotes), and both superstructures are vulnerable to the effects of DNA damage.
+Instead, DNA damage can affect the DNA supercoil structure and, in eukaryotic cells, the "packaging" histone proteins around which DNA winds around to form nucleosomes.